FredKSchott/pika-pack/README.md

 ## What is @pika/pack?

-⚡️ **@pika/pack** is a completely new approach to package building and bundling:
+⚡️ @pika/pack is a completely new approach to package building and bundling:

 - **Easy to Use:** Say goodbye to complex bundlers and config files!
   - Pack lets you compose build pipelines out of pluggable, zero-configuration plugins.
-  - Think Babel plugins for your entire package.
 - **Optimized:** Each builder plugin optimizes your code for one specific environment.
-  - Use `plugin-build-node` for a Node.js build, `plugin-build-web` for an web-optimized ESM build, and more.
+  - Create a Node.js-ready build, a web-optimized ESM build, auto-generate TypeScript definitions... all with simple builders.
 - **Holistic:** Each builder configures your `package.json` entrypoints (like `"main"` and `"module"`) for you as well.
   - Really, when we say simple, we mean it!